Announcing our conversational customer experience platform.

 Affirming statements like these demonstrate genuine care on the part of employees.
 Customers appreciate it.
 Don’t forget though, your agents still need exceptional product knowledge to actually solve the issues!

 According to one study, the average human attention span has reduced from 12 seconds in 2000 to 8 seconds.
 It’s just so easy for customer service agents to miss important details unless they pay full attention.
 And it matters…

 Research indicates that up to 33% of customers feel frustrated if they have to repeat themselves multiple times to customer service representatives.

 Failing to listen properly can lead to miscommunication and false assumptions.
 Customers will get frustrated.
 Some companies prefer emails to avoid this problem, but emails lack the human touch and are devoid of verbal or emotional cues.
 The exact tone remains ambiguous, so confusion is always a possibility.

-Live chat enables real-time human interactions while making it easier to keep track of information.
+Live chat can be a good middle ground by providing real-time human interactions while making it easier to keep track of information.
 The stats don’t lie.
 According to one study, companies using live chat see a 20% increase in conversions, compared to companies that don’t.

 Talking to customers on the phone can be tricky.
 Messages can easily get muddled without visual cues.
 Keeping customers relaxed with a positive and cheerful tone helps mitigate against this.

 Smile as you greet a customer on the phone.
 It sets the tone for a friendly exchange.
 Beware though, 'smiling' at any angry customer could be taken the wrong way.

 An average person speaks up to 150 words per minute.
 Match this speed.
 Try to meet your customers’ tone appropriately.
 Don’t match an angry customer with an angry tone, but do maintain a clear voice to make sure you are heard.